GoogleCloudPlatform/gcsfuse/docs/mounting.md

     GOOGLE_APPLICATION_CREDENTIALS=/path/to/key.json gcsfuse [...]

-On OS X and Linux you can also use fstab option in `/etc/fstab` system file:
+When mounting with an fstab entry, you can use the `key_file` option.
+For example:

     my-bucket /mount/point gcsfuse rw,noauto,user,key_file=/path/to/key.json